Firefox2100/py-sim7600/README.md

 This is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this software.
 If not, see http://www.gnu.org/licenses/.

-This project also utilizes third part libraries and tools, like Python, py-serial, etc. They are listed under separate licenses, and their copyright and credit should goes to their original authors.
+This project also utilizes third part libraries and tools, like Python, py-serial, etc. They are listed under separate licenses, and their copyright and credit should go to their original authors.
 This software will not distribute these source code or executables in any form.

 Please note that not all operations and modifications with SIM7600 are legal in all countries and regions.
 Use this project at your own discretion.